vornex-gh/B787-Discord-Theme/README.md

 - Customizable Home Icon (Edit the file, go to line 19 and change the link to any image link/address you want.)

 - Color Customization.

+How do I add it to the plugins folder?

+After the BetterDiscord installation process is complete, go to you Discord settings and go to the themes tab (should be at the bottom of the "USER SETTINGS" list.

+Click "Themes" and above click the "Open themes folder" button and drag the downloaded .css file that was given in the the repo.

+Toggle the swtich and you're done.